coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/README.md

 ## :wrench: About This Guide

-Available since 2021 and one of the first resources available online to support Cardano stake pool operations, the _How to Set Up a Cardano Stake Pool_ guide provides free educational content that continues to play an essential role in welcoming newcomers to the Cardano ecosystem while also serving as a valuable resource for experienced Cardano community members.
-The level of detail and accuracy that the guide presents supporting operation of Cardano nodes in practical, real-world stake pool configurations, as well as procedures explaining specific Cardano node upgrade paths, uniquely differentiates the guide amongst Cardano technical documentation.
+Available since 2021 and one of the first resources available online to support Cardano stake pool operations, the _How to Set Up a Cardano Stake Pool_ guide provides open source educational content that continues to play an essential role in welcoming newcomers to the Cardano ecosystem while also serving as a valuable resource for experienced Cardano community members.

+The guide offers complete, accurate and up-to-date information and step-by-step procedures on topics related to operating the Cardano Node and supporting software in practical, real-world stake pool configurations.
+The guide also explains in detail how to upgrade Cardano Node software.

+The design of the guide allows you to scan ahead easily if you read something that you already know.
+Ongoing support and application of industry standards uniquely differentiate the guide amongst Cardano technical documentation.

 [Change Pool](https://change.paradoxicalsphere.com) is the official stake pool of the _How to Set Up a Cardano Stake Pool_ guide available on [CoinCashew](https://www.coincashew.com/).
-Created in 2021 using the CoinCashew Guide, [Change Pool](https://change.paradoxicalsphere.com) commits to informing regular updates and improvements to CoinCashew Guide content based on the practical and tested day-to-day operating procedures used to administer the pool.
-[Change Pool](https://change.paradoxicalsphere.com) also commits to sharing a representative portion of pool fees received with CoinCashew.
+Created in 2021 using the guide, [Change Pool](https://change.paradoxicalsphere.com) makes a commitment to maintaining the guide over time.
+[Change Pool](https://change.paradoxicalsphere.com) also shares a portion of pool fees received with CoinCashew.

-As an alternative to contributing content or making a one-time [donation](https://cointr.ee/coincashew), if you want to receive rewards for your stake while offering financial support in perpetuity to the ongoing development and maintenance of the _How to Set Up a Cardano Stake Pool_ CoinCashew Guide, then please delegate to [Change Pool (ticker CHG)](https://change.paradoxicalsphere.com)
+As an alternative to contributing content or making a one-time [donation](https://cointr.ee/coincashew), your delegation to [Change Pool](https://change.paradoxicalsphere.com) offers direct, ongoing financial support for development and maintenance of content for the _How to Set Up a Cardano Stake Pool_ guide while you receive a return on your investment.

 {% hint style="info" %}
-Much appreciated in advance. :pray:
+Your delegation is much appreciated in advance. :pray:
 {% endhint %}

 ## :tada: Introduction